 That’s part of what we discussed at this year’s Be Well Conference in a session called “How Financial Care Drives ROI for Frontline Workers” with Brightside customers Ben Roberge, Director, Financial & Retirement Programs at Unum, and Cathy Stewart, SHRM-SCP, Director, Retirement Programs at a Fortune 10 employer.
 The session was moderated by Mindy Field, Minneapolis Business Leader at Mercer, and joined by our CEO and Co-Founder Tom Spann.

-Read on to learn what Roberge and Stewart shared about the needs that led them to implement Brightside Financial Care as an employee benefit, and the results and impact they’ve seen since doing so.
+Read on and watch the short video at the end of the post to learn what Roberge and Stewart shared about the needs that led them to implement Brightside Financial Care as an employee benefit, and the results and impact they’ve seen since doing so.

 Why does improving employee financial health require support that traditional approaches don’t offer?